Bangladesh Nobel winner in Glasgow poverty battle

-LONDON, March 12 Bangladeshi microfinance pioneer Muhammad Yunus is gearing up for his latest assault on poverty and welfare dependency - in Scotland.

-The Nobel Peace Prize-winning economist hopes to raise 1 million pounds ($1.56 million) in coming months to open the first European branch of his Grameen Bank in Glasgow by the end of the summer.
+The Nobel Peace Prize-winning economist hopes to raise 1 million pounds in coming months to open the first European branch of his Grameen Bank in Glasgow by the end of the summer.

 Glasgow and surrounding parts of western Scotland have some of the worst pockets of poverty in Britain.
 Life expectancy is below the national average and some families have been on welfare for three or four generations.